Careers360 Logo

 LLB vs MBA: Which is Better?
 Salary, Fees, Course Details

 LLB Vs MBA: Choosing which course to study determines the course of one’s career.
 It will also determine how life will shape up in the future.
 In the debate over which course is better, proper information would break the tie.
 LLB stands for Bachelor of Legislative Law and is a basic requirement for anyone wanting to pursue a career in law.
 On the other hand MBA stands for Master of Business Administration which opens the doors for a good career in management and administration in business organisations.
+An LLB is a more general degree that covers all areas of law, while an MBA focuses on business management and marketing.
 To answer the question, LLB or MBA which is better, one needs proper information on different aspects about the courses.
 In this article, learn about LLB vs MBA, and its various aspects relating to course details, fees and expected salary.

 LLB Vs MBA Overview